Judge says Trump's mass firing of federal employees is illegal and should be stopped

 A federal judge in San Francisco says the Trump administration's firing of thousands of probationary employees is illegal and should be stopped.

-The decision came at the end of a hearing on Thursday.
-His order covers the Veterans Affairs Department, the National Park Service, the Small Business Administration, the Bureau of Land Management, the National Science Foundation, the Department of Defense and other agencies whose firings impact the civic groups that sued the Trump administration.
+Alsup issued the temporary restraining order at the end of a hearing on Thursday.
+His order covers agencies whose firings impact the civic organizations that sued the Trump administration.
+Those agencies include the Department of Veterans Affairs, the National Park Service, the Small Business Administration, the Bureau of Land Management, the National Science Foundation, and the Department of Defense.

-The temporary restraining order came in response to a lawsuit filed by a coalition that also included labor unions.
-The coalition's attorneys allege that the U.S. Office of Personnel Management (OPM) unlawfully ordered agencies to carry out the firings.
+The lawsuit, originally brought by labor unions and later joined by the civic groups, alleges that OPM unlawfully ordered agencies to carry out the firings.

 Underpinning their argument is the fact that, while OPM handles many human resource functions for the federal workforce, it does not have Congressional authority to manage the employees of other agencies, a point that Alsup underscored in court.